CSU WRITING PROJECT

 • Centering writing and other critical literacy skills as tools for learning and reflection for both students and teachers

-• Designing equity-centered content curriculum that matters to you and your students
+• Designing equity-centered content curriculum that matters to you and your students and fosters imaginative thinking

 • Developing staying power in the profession, using the tools of sustainable teaching

-WHAT YOU'LL RECEIVE
+WHAT YOU'LL GET:

 • A $500 stipend